Tutorial - Recording audio playing on the computer

 It is strongly recommended that you WAV or AIFF format.
 This is particularly important if the recording is a one-off and cannot be repeated.
 The backup can always be returned to should you make a mess of your subsequent editing.
 For extra safety or convenience you could also copy the backup to an external drive or a CD - either a data CD for playing on the computer or an audio or "music" CD for a CD player.
 Find out more at Burning music files to a CD.a safety copy of the raw recording in uncompressed

-At this stage you will probably want to usebefore proceeding with any editing.
+At this stage you will probably want to use(or for a staged safety copy) before proceeding with any editing.
 This is useful if you want to come back to editing later on.

 Step 7: Editing

-For information on editing please refer to this tutorial Recording and Editing
+For information on editing please refer to Basic Recording, Editing and Exporting

 If you have not been able to make a test recording and find that you have some clipping in the real recording then, provided that the clipping is not too severe, you may be able to repair the clipping with Audacity's.
 You should use the Clip Fix effect to repair any clipping immediately after recording and prior to undertaking any further editing.